jakoch/cpp-devbox/README.md

 #### What is this?

 This is a Docker container based on Debian Linux (see [Dockerfile](https://github.com/jakoch/cpp-devbox/blob/main/.devcontainer/Dockerfile)).

 It sets up a C++ development environment for Visual Studio Code.

+The repo releases 2 images: one with GCC+LLVM and one with Vulkan SDK on-top.

 #### What is pre-installed?